NBA Summer League 2018: Scores and Highlights from Sunday's Las Vegas Results

 If he continues to play like he did Sunday, Minnesota will have a young building block moving forward regardless of where he was picked in the draft.

-Troy Brown Jr.'s Impressive 2nd Half Promising Sign For Wizards
+Troy Brown Jr.'s Impressive 2nd Half Promising Sign for Wizards

-The San Antonio Spurs defeated the Washington Wizards 95-90 in a matchup highlighted by two top 20 picks—Troy Brown Jr. and Lonnie Walker IV.
+The San Antonio Spurs defeated the Washington Wizards 95-90 in a matchup highlighted by two top-20 picks—Troy Brown Jr. and Lonnie Walker IV.

 Brown, who was the 15th overall pick out of Oregon, lost the game but won the individual showdown against Walker, who was the 18th overall pick out of Miami.